mappls-api/mappls-rest-apis/mappls-route-and-job-optimization-apis/post-optimization-api/readme.md

 ## Introduction
-The Goal in vehicle routing problem (VRP) is to get an optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers.
+The Goal in route optimization (Job Assignment & Route Optimization) is to get an optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers.
 It generalizes the well-known travelling salesman problem (TSP).

-The objective of this API is to minimize the duration, vehicles used & distance travelled(optimized route), so it can reduce the overall cost and provide maximum profit.
+The objective of this API is to minimize the duration, determine and minimize vehicles used & optimize the distance travelled(optimized route), so it can reduce the overall cost and provide maximum profit.

-The Post Optimization API request will provide a `requestID` which then needs to pass through a `GET` request method Get Optimization API to get the status or the desired output of VRP.
+The Post Optimization API request will provide a `requestID` which then needs to pass through a `GET` request method Get Optimization API to get the status or the desired output of Route Optimization.

 <img src="https://about.mappls.com/api/optimisation/images/cost-efficient-route.gif?raw=true" style="margin-left:auto;margin-right:auto"/>